 Tmall is key for luxury brands who have ambition in the Chinese market.
 With strong branding and advertising, you can generate millions of sales and level up your brand.

 Jingdong or JD.com is also used by luxury brands since it is the most trustworthy e-commerce platform in China.
 On average, luxury brands will be available on Tmall only or on Tmall and JD depending on their size and marketing strategy.
-Compared to Tmall, JD is more pertinent for brands in-home appliance and technology devices.
+Compared to Tmall, JD is more pertinent for brands’ in-home appliances and technology devices.
 The luxury brands like Prada that decided to go along with JD in addition to Tmall are playing an “image strategy” rather than a “sales strategy”.
 They want to show their striking force on the Chinese market by taking over all the e-commerce platforms of the country.

 If you want to enter JD, you will also have to prove your brand awareness and potential sales in China.
 You will manage your store and advertise with key drive-to-store strategies.

 China is a complex ecosystem mixing word-of-mouth, reputation, social media, influence, and e-commerce.
-If you want to enter the first market of the world, you need to be prepared.
+If you want to enter the first market in the world, you need to be prepared.
 To do so, you need to build a local team in China to help you through all these operations or select the local agency with the most expertise and results.

 Who are we?